Top CRNA Schools in Texas | 2024

 How Long is CRNA School in Texas?

-CRNA programs are 36 months in length and broken into two or three phases.
+CRNA programs are 36 months long and broken into two or three phases.

 The final, and perhaps most important, is the clinical component.
 This can be the most rigorous aspect of the program, as clinical days are long, and students are also required to have on-call shifts.